Real name: Bruce Wayne

 - Ace Pilot: He is a very skilled pilot and has a seemingly endless supply of Batwings.
-He does get shot down by other pilots on occasion, but that's typically because he's outnumbered more than anything else.
+He does occasionally get shot down by other pilots, but that's typically because he's outnumbered more than anything else.

 - Aborted Arc: In "The Doomsday Sanction", Batman is left injured and distrustful of the Justice League and the future actions it might take.
 Bruce Timm stated that this episode was a turning point for Batman, and he was originally going to split off from the League and join Cadmus.
 Since there was no way to do this without making Batman look like the bad guy, the idea was scrapped.
 Timm stated that if the plan came to fruition, Batman would have created a superhero team of non-superpowered heroes, such as Huntress and Wildcat.

 - Adaptation Dye-Job: In the comics, Bruce Wayne is usually depicted with blue eyes.
 In Batman TAS, he has black colored eyes.
-However, they were mostly changed back to blue in TNBA and onwards (although they had the occasional tendency of zigzagging between blue and black).
+However, they were mostly changed back to blue in TNBA and onwards (although they had the occasional tendency of zigzagging between blue and black in Justice League).

 - Adaptational Nice Guy: In Justice League (Unlimited), he's shown to be far more loyal and supportive towards the Justice League than his comic book counterpart was at the time.
 Notably, he refuses to entirely forgive Hawkgirl for creating files for the team's weaknesses and betraying them, which was something his comic book counterpart has agreed upon and done before.
 Also, despite having some doubts about the League's N.G.O.
 Superpower status, he more or less does see Cadmus as a bigger threat to the world than the League is (which is true).